roopa-ramanujam/ESP32-web-api-example/README.md

 ## Serial Monitor shows “Failed to parse JSON”
 -This means the weather API response didn’t match the expected format.

 -Try printing the full API response using Serial.println(payload); right before parsing — this helps confirm whether the API returned valid JSON or an error message.

--Verify that ArduinoJson is installed and up to date (Library Manager → search “ArduinoJson” → install version 6 or newer).
+-Verify that Arduino_JSON is installed and up to date (Library Manager → search “Arduino_JSON” → install version 6 or newer).

 ## LED not lighting up
 -Ensure you have the Adafruit_Neopixel library installed